What is SOCKS proxy? Definition, SOCKS5 & benefits explained

 Because SOCKS4 lacks UDP support and has no built-in authentication (meaning anyone can use the proxy if they know the IP), it is largely considered obsolete for modern power users.

-3.2.
+4.3.
 What is SOCKS5?

-SOCKS5 introduces three critical improvements:
+SOCKS5 introduces four critical improvements:

 1. UDP support: This allows SOCKS5 to work with applications that require fast, real-time data transfer, such as BitTorrent clients, video chat apps (Zoom, Skype), and online multiplayer games.